soinkleined/balena-sound/README.md

 # Setup and use

 Running this project is as simple as deploying it to a balenaCloud application; no additional configuration is required (unless you're using a DAC HAT).
+All the setup steps below are done from your MacOS, Windows or Linux computer, not the Raspberry Pi.

 ### Setup the Raspberry Pi